mnelson4/printmyblog/readme.txt

 * optionally places each post on a new page
 * resize text
 * resize images or remove them altogether
-* makes YouTube videos print nicely
+* replaces embedded YouTube videos with a link, full video title, and screenshot
 * optionally removes hyperlinks
 * optionally includes post’s excerpt
 * place the “Print My Blog” Gutenberg block on a page and allow site visitors to print your blog too